portfolio-performance/portfolio-help/docs/en/how-to/requesting-new-importer.md

 You can do this by double-clicking on a word (e.g., your name).
 The text will be selected and replaced with random characters.

+!!!
+Warning
-> 🧠 Personal info may occur at multiple places within the document.
+    Personal info may occur at multiple places within the document.

 Leave **all other information intact**, especially: